unimi-dse/c34a5d0e/README.md

 ```

-## Description of the application
-First step of my project is to upload an file.csv that you can fill with all your marks, date of all your assignments and subjects.
-If you are a teacher and you want also the view of your class, you can also fill other variables as nationality, age, gender for all your students.
-This could help you to analyze your data and try to discover some casual inferences and correlations.
+## weightedaverage
+The function weightedaverage() calculates weighted average of all the courses and computes the final degree classification for all DSE students in csv file.
+Type ?weightedaverage for a complete description of the function.

+## adjustedfinaldegree
-For having an idea of what means, I prepared a file with a sample of some students of DSE.
-Few of these have not complete their plan of study so they have to understand, through this tool, the impact on future grades on their final degree assignment.
+The function adjustedfinaldegree() takes a possible score to all the exams that you still need to do and calculates your "adjusted" final degree.
+Infact few DSE students have not complete their plan of study so they have to understand, through this tool, the impact on future grades on their final degree assignment.
-At the end of this analysis, you can find some statistic tools to understand your data and the quality of the course.
+Type ?adjustedfinaldegree for a complete description of the function.

+## weightedaverageGUI
+The function weightedaverageGUI() shows how is the trend of all final grade classifications for each DSE students in the file.
+Type ?weightedaverageGUI for a complete description of the function.

+## ScoreDensity
+The function ScoreDensity() calculates how many times occur a certain score and draw a plot to show it.
+Type ?ScoreDensity.

+## ScoreDensityForStudent
+The function ScoreDensityForStudent() makes a statistical analysis for all DSE students (mean,variance,min,max) through a plot.
+Type ?ScoreDensityForStudent.

+## TermFrequency
+The function TermFrequency() draws the frequency of exams taken in each term or session.
+Type ?TermFrequency

+## StudentsDistribution
+The function StudentsDistruibution() represents through a map the density of students that attend DSE by their nationalities.
+Type ?StudentsDistribution.

+## GradeCalculator
+The function GradeCalculator() runs a Graphical User Interface to understand the final degree classification obtained just writing the name used in the csv file.